Waverley Harrison

-Waverley Harrison (also Wilson, previously Wallasee) is a fictional character on the New Zealand soap opera Shortland Street.
-She was portrayed by Claire Chitham and was introduced as a love interest for Nick Harrison who she eventually married 8 years after her arrival to the show.
-The character returned along with Husband Nick for the show's 25th anniversary episode that aired on 25 May 2017.
-Waverley also returned with Lucas and 3 of her and Nick's children for the 2022 finale.
+Waverley "Wave" Harrison (also Wilson, previously Wallasee) is a fictional character on the New Zealand soap opera Shortland Street.
+She was portrayed by Claire Chitham and was introduced as a love interest for Nick Harrison who she eventually married eight years after her arrival to the show.
+The character returned along with husband Nick for the show's 25th anniversary episode that aired on 25 May 2017.
+Waverley also returned with Lucas and three of her and Nick's children for the 2022 finale.

 Creation and casting

 Waverley arrived as a love interest for Nick Harrison (Karl Burnett) and as part of the McKenna family unit.
 Sixteen-year-old Claire Chitham auditioned for the role and ended up winning it.
 After several months on the show, producers decided the character of Waverley had run her desired course and she was written off.
 Chitham believed her time on the soap was over and finished school, started a degree and began acting in other jobs.
 However, in 1998 Chitham was contacted by the show with a pitch that would see Waverley return in a 3-month stint.
 Chitham was hugely surprised as nothing of that calibre had happened before in the show and she happily accepted.
 She stated, "It’s good to be back.
 When you know how the system of this place operates it’s very easy to slip back in, so it feels like I never was away."

 In 2004 the character of Waverley was axed from the show, alongside husband, Nick.
 The Harrison family made their last appearance on 17 March 2005.
 Chitham found it unusual leaving the soap having worked on it for 8 years, "I understood at that point I was living in a very extreme world.
 After eight years in the job I was earning great money, with good opportunities and time to spare.
 Yet I knew I was perfectly capable of coping with reality, and having been there since I was 18, I didn’t know what my reality was."
 Following her exit, Chitham was asked to reprise her role but at the time believed she was, "on my way to other things".
 For the soap's 25th anniversary, Chitham and Burnett were asked to reprise their roles for a feature-length episode.
 Chitham described returning as, "weird" and compared it to being asked, "to have sex with an ex".
 Chitham made her reappearance on 25 May 2017.